-Capability 45: Emergency community engagement during and after wildfire Automated maturity levels based on Maturity Rubric Responses to Each letter indicates a survey question, Legend Current state As of February 2020 Planned state for 2023 "Three years from now" as of February 2020 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 Utility provides clear and substantially complete communication of available information relevant to affected customers a.
-Utility plans to provide clear and substantially complete communication of available information relevant to affected customers b. &gt;99.9% of customers receive complete details of available information b. >99.9% of customers are planned to receive complete details of available information 3 c. &gt;99.9% of affected medical baseline customers receive complete details of available information C. >99.9% of medical baseline customers are expected to receive complete details of available information 2 d.
+Capability 45: Emergency community engagement during and after wildfire leve nated males based turity Ru d on Responses to survey questions Each letter indicates a survey question, with the relevant response shown below.
+Legend Current state Planned state for 2023 As of February 2020 "Three years from now" as of February 2020" 2020 2023 Both Bold responses have planned growth between 2020 and 2023 4 Utility provides clear and substantially complete communication of available information relevant to affected customers Utility plans to provide clear and substantially complete communication of available information relevant to affected customers b. >99.9% of customers receive complete details of available information b. >99.9% of customers are planned to receive complete details of available information 3 c. >99.9% of affected medical baseline customers receive complete details of available information C. >99.9% of medical baseline customers are expected to receive complete details of available information 2 d.
 Utility does not assist where helpful with communication of information related to power outages through availability of relevant evacuation information and links on website/toll-free number, or by assisting disaster response professionals as requested d.
 Utility does not plan to assist where helpful with communication of information related to power outages through availability of relevant evacuation information and links on website/toll-free number, or by assisting disaster response professionals as requested 1 e.
-Utility engages with other emergency management agencies in an ad hoc manner f.
+Utility engages with other emergency management agencies in an ad hoc mannerf.
 Utility does not communicate or coordinate e.
-Utility plans to have detailed and actionable established protocols for engaging with other emergency management organizations during 0 resources to communities during emergencies (e.g., shelters, supplies, transportation, etc.) f. emergency situations Utility does not plan to communicate or coordinate resources during emergencies (e.g., shelters, supplies, transportation, etc.)
+Utility plans to have detailed and actionable established protocols for engaging with other emergency management organizations during 0 resources to communities during emergencies (e.g., shelters, supplies, transportation, etc.) emergency situations Utility does not plan to communicate or coordinate resources during emergencies (e.g., shelters, supplies, transportation, etc.)